KM4B Webinars Series

 Presenter: Renée Lorica, Knowledge Management Specialist, ASEAN Center for Biodiversity

-SummaryThe first presentation highlighted the experiences and lessons learned from the five BIOPAMA Regional Observatories for Protected Areas and Biodiversity.
+SummaryThe third webinar focused on the theme: "Scaling up knowledge management (KM) to achieve goals and targets of GBF".
+The first presentation highlighted the experiences and lessons learned from the five BIOPAMA Regional Observatories for Protected Areas and Biodiversity.
 BIOPAMA aims to improve conservation and sustainable use of biodiversity and natural resources in African, Caribbean and Pacific countries.
 Key points:

 • BIOPAMA has established regional observatories as knowledge hubs in the Caribbean, Central Africa, East and Southern Africa, West Africa and the Pacific to support decision making on biodiversity at national and regional levels.
 They support data collection, analysis, monitoring and reporting; develop the capacities of local actors (staff and organisations) to manage this information; and provide policy guidance for better planning and decision making on biodiversity.